- Publications in Norwegian are listed separately.

 - Big change.
 Learning and teaching in a digital world.
 Paper for the conference Libraries and their clients: free or fee services supporting social communication in digital era / Biblioteki i ich klienci: między płatnym a bezpłatnym komunikowaniem się w erze zasobów cyfrowych i sieci.
 Jagiellonian University, Kraków, 1st-2nd June, 2009

-- How much is much?
+- REVISED AND PUBLISHED AS 2012 (3).
+How much is much?
 Developing and interpreting national library visitor statistics.
 Paper for IFLA in Quebec.
 PPT version.
 French version: How much is much?
 Développement et interprétation des statistiques de fréquentation de la Bibliothèque nationale.
-NOW REVISED AS 2012 (3)

 - Count the traffic.
 Paper for IFLA in Quebec.
 PPT version*.